Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Organizational stage

-Homework - Make a story outline
+Homework - make a story plan

 Motivation for learning activities